 When you use credentials that Bitwarden doesn’t know, it asks if you would like them remembered.

 I’ve been using this for several months now and am pleased at being able to create unique passwords for all of the sites that I use and not have to remember them.
 When I travel, I have all of my passwords at my fingertips with the mobile app.
 If any of the sites that I use get hacked, I don’t need to worry about changing my password on other sites.
 Try Bitwarden out.
-I didn’t get paid to write any of this, I just like how it has improved my internet security.
+This isn’t a sponsored post, I’m just very pleased with how it has improved my internet security.